Welcome to EPCOR Our site is customized by location. Please select the region of your service and we’ll remember your selection for next time.

 • Record the odometer style digits displayed on your water meter.

-• Record the six-digit number that follows DEL (Delivered to your location); this is your total electricity consumption in kilowatt hours (kWh).
+• Record the six-digit number that follows DEL— this is your total electricity consumption in kilowatt hours (kWh).

-Note: If you're a micro-generation customer, the total amount of electricity you provide back into the grid is displayed in the six-digit number that follows REC (Received by the grid).
+Note: If you're a micro-generation customer, look for REC (received by the grid).
+The number after it is the total amount of electricity you provide back into the grid

 Reading a GE 1-210 digital meter